-I never knew I was in an abusive relationship until 2 days ago, when I read an article on your site named Dealing With An Abusive Partner: “Each Outburst Would Be Followed By, ‘Sorry I Didn’t Mean That‘”.
-Until 2 days ago, I had only felt utmost guilt for leaving him.
+I never knew I was in an abusive relationship until 2 days ago, when I read an article on your site titled Dealing With An Abusive Partner: “Each Outburst Would Be Followed By, ‘Sorry I Didn’t Mean That‘”.
+Until two days ago, I had only felt utmost guilt for leaving him.
 My family supported me.
 My friends applauded me for doing the right thing.
 My conscience also waved a green flag at me.
 And yet, there was this inkling of guilt bothering me day in, day out.

 Sadly, I think, most of us who are in abusive relationships, give in so much to our counterparts that there is no space left for us.
 Their persona engulfs our thoughts and our personal space so much that we start thinking like them, even without realizing it.
 We start burying our thoughts, decisions – almost everything to make space for their inflated ego.

 When I met my ex 12 years ago, he was the most popular guy at school.
 I was in awe of him, and perhaps he realised it and took advantage of it.
 Very soon, after we started dating, he would ask me to lie to my parents, go out for secret dates, and stay out late in the evenings.
 And I did.
 At that time, it felt so adventurous.
 And whenever I didn’t agree or relent to something, he would either fight with me or resort to blackmailing.
 I guess, the most common lines were “I will jump off the roof if you don’t come to see me” or “I will cut my wrists if you don’t listen to me“.
 He had a foul temper and slowly, I resorted to doing everything his way so that he wouldn’t fight with me or become angry.